Frequently Asked Questions (FAQs)

 International students may want to check out the extremely helpful International Student and Scholar Services (ISSS) site: isss.illinois.edu.
 It will help guide you through check-in procedures and has its own FAQ section that will address concerns specific to international students.
 You might also want to visit the International Students section of the Housing website: www.housing.illinois.edu/living-options/special-options/international.

 Luckily, the extreme weather, either hot or cold, usually lasts only a day or two -- a week at most.
-So, enjoy the wide range of weather and the change of seasons.
-Each has its own beauty which, in time, I hope you can appreciate.
+So, enjoy the wide range of weather and the change of seasons!

-I suggest, since you are arriving in the midst of summer (when it can be unbearably hot), that you bring light weight clothing with you.
-Most buildings have air conditioning, so it is best to dress in layers, for example, wear a cardigan which you can shed as the temperature goes up or in case it gets cold inside.
+Since you are arriving in the midst of summer (when it can be unbearably hot), please bring lightweight clothing with you.
+Most buildings have air conditioning, so it is best to dress in layers.
 Closer to the fall/winter months, you should invest in a heavy winter coat, hat, scarf, boots, and a good pair of gloves to help keep you warm.